kaveh0111/TicTacToe/Read_Me.txt

 Since there are limited states on GameEngine, using State Desgin pattern may increases the code boilerplate, so simple switch/case or if/else is engough.

-Due to time limitations, unit and integration tests have not been fully implemented.
-A sample test is included for one module where bugs occurred during development.
+Due to time limitations, unit and integration tests have not been implemented.

+variables, functions and class names requires more consideration to increase the readability.
+There are some inconsistency between modules that are the result of changing architecture mid implmentation that due to time shortage there is not enough time to fix them.